kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 Lastly, after starting replication, the `xtrabackup` container listens for connections from other Pods requesting a data clone.
-This server remains up indefinitely in case the Stateful Set scales up, or in case the next Pod loses its Persistent Volume Claim and needs to redo the clone.
+This server remains up indefinitely in case the StatefulSet scales up, or in case the next Pod loses its PersistentVolumeClaim and needs to redo the clone.

 ### Sending client traffic